connorbowen/apiq-mvp/README.md

 - **Issues**: Report bugs and feature requests via GitHub Issues
 - **Security**: Report security issues to security@apiq.com

+## Unit Test Status (as of 2024-06-30)

+- All unit tests pass except for the ChatInterface component tests, which are documented with TODOs (see TESTING.md).
+- Failing tests are not commented out or disabled; instead, they are clearly marked with context and next steps per project rules.

 ---

 **APIQ** - Democratizing API orchestration through natural language and AI.